 Yet while the Lord was providing deeply, the enemy was seeking to destroy the assurance we held.
 That destruction often flooded my mind in the aftermath of some sweet, well-meaning phrases I heard…

 “Marriage is hard, girl!
 Give it some time.”

 “What if you get pregnant before you graduate?!”

 I would be lying if I told you that some of these concerns don’t still resonate in my head when the going gets tough.
 Don’t get me wrong, these burdens do have serious merit.
 Marriage is not something we should just rush into.
 For the believer, it should only be considered when Jesus is the center.

-Yes, you might miss out on a traditional college experience, but yours will be just as sweet, if not sweeter.
+Yes, you might miss out on a traditional experience, but yours will be just as sweet.

 Friends, if our longing is for Jesus, He will stir up His desires within our hearts.
 For some, He has prepared a young-adult life filled with singleness and discipleship.
 For others, He has prepared a young-adult life centered upon partnership with another.

 While the heart may be pure behind the words of warning we so often hear, our experience must be guided by Him and Him alone.